-The journey there was long, and the sky was dark by the time Kurama made it to the airport.
+The journey there was long, and the sky was dark by the time Kurama made it to the airport in England.
 He'd found a cab to take him to the Dursley house, seeing as the residents were too busy to pick him up.
 There was something sour at that fact, but the redhead paid it no heed.
 He supposed he couldn't complain seeing as they were already willing to house him for the next couple months.

 The neighbourhood of the Dursley residence was unusually cloned.
 Each house looked nearly identical to the next, if it weren't for the self-planted flowers that were unique to each neighbour.
 Kurama counted down the rows, ending in the gold plate of Number Four.